Sma1033/drum_generation_with_ssm/README.md

 ## How to use
+For now, we only provide generation code of our model.
+For training details, please refer to our paper.
+You can follow the the steps below to generate you own drum track.

 1. Download all the files into a specific dir, say, ~/drum_generation
 2. Download the SountFonts [here](https://drive.google.com/open?id=1XTrXR27cj02kh1Bxs6YvPTosbQdDN_Am "link"), extract and put it into ~/drum_generation
 3. Download pre-trained drum generation model according to the guildline in "drum_generator_model/readme.md"
+4. Put your own MIDI files into folder "drum_generator_model/input_midi"
-4. Install all python dependencies
+5. Install all python dependencies
-5. Run the Notebook files from step_1_ to step_5_ to generate drum tracks for input MIDI files in "input_midi" folder
+6. Run the Notebook files from step_1_ to step_5_ to generate drum tracks for input MIDI files in "input_midi" folder
-6. Use your own DAW to check the generated drum tracks in the MIDI file in "output_midi" folder
+7. Use your own DAW to check the generated drum tracks in the MIDI file in "output_midi" folder